Rosa multiflora

 -

-The Multiflora Rose can be distinguished from other rose species by the fringed stipules at the base of each leaf.
-The flowers are also small and white, compared to many wild Rosa species' pink flowers.
-It can also be easily mistaken for various species of brambles (Rubus sp.) due to similar growth habits and prickles– these can be distinguished by the presence of red or purple stems in Rubrus species where the Multiflora Rose is consistently green.
+Multiflora rose can be distinguished from other rose species by the fringed stipules at the base of each leaf.
+The flowers are small and white, compared to many wild Rosa species' pink flowers.
+It can be mistaken for various species of brambles (Rubus sp.) due to similar growth habits and prickles.
+However, Rubus species have red or purple stems while multiflora rose is consistently green.
+One multiflora rose plant can produce 500,000 seeds annually and the seedbank is viable for 10 to 20 years.

-There are virtually no herbivores that feed on this plant; that, coupled with its prolific seed production, its ability to colonize by rooting stem and to leaf out earlier than native plants in the spring, make it a fierce competitor.
+This plant has no predators in North Carolina; that, coupled with its prolific seed production, its ability to colonize by rooting stem, and to leaf out earlier than native plants in the spring, make it an invasive and fierce competitor.
+It is very difficult to control.
+Please consider a native alternative instead.
+See the lefthand sidebar for suggestions.

-Insects, Diseases, and Other Plant Problems: This plant is invasive and alternative plantings should be considered.
-Listed as invasive by the NC Invasive Plant Council.
-See native alternatives to the left.
+Insects, Diseases and Other Plant Problems: Listed as invasive by the NC Invasive Plant Council.

 - See this plant in the following landscape: